-The program’s intent is to provide flexible debt financing for Calgary and area charities working in all parts of the community.
+Our Impact Investing program provides flexible debt financing for Calgary and area charities working in all parts of community.

 The Calgary South West United Soccer Association borrowed $150,000 to help cover improvements to its new indoor soccer facility.

 Eleanor Luxton Historical Foundation borrowed $500,000 for phase one of its Beaver St. Streetscape project – a site-wide renovation initiative that will restore and enhance one of Banff’s most intact contiguous historic streetscapes.

 Inn from the Cold Society used mortgage financing of $1.5M to purchase an 11-unit apartment building to serve as an emergency satellite shelter space for families.

 The Jack Long Foundation used mortgage financing of $150,000 to purchase land from the City of Calgary to build Elderhouse, an affordable seniors living facility.

 The Kahanoff Centre for Charitable Activities (KCCA) built a second tower which doubles the amount of space KCCA is able to offer.
 KCCA approached its shareholder, Calgary Foundation, to guarantee construction ($32.3M) and takeout financing ($37.5M) and to provide a $5.0M loan to aid in the expansion.

 Knox United Church borrowed $1.0M to help restore the façade of its building and launch a community hub in the downtown core that includes a sanctuary café.

 The National Music Centre borrowed $5.0M to help scale its programming and ancillary revenue streams.